 It appears, my IP address is blocked.
 That decision, 27-31-2018/Ид2971, was made on April 2018 by Генпрокуратура (Prosecutor General's Office).
 But why would they block my IP address?
 I'm not doing any mischief, I'm not bothering anyone, I'm just fixing the Primus.
 So I took a deeper dive at 27-31-2018/Ид2971.

 It lead me to this article on habr.ru.
 The gist of it is that Telegram, the secure messaging app, is blocked in Russia.
 The Russian government did so by barring the entire

 206.189.x.x ip block.
 Unfortunately, this includes ip blocks used by Digital Ocean, where this beloved blog is hosted.
 Turns out, it is not my witty comments that got me barred from Russia.
 They don't even know I exist.

 The article goes on to say that the Prosecutor General's Office has gone beyond its authority by blocking 10 million ip addresses that are so called Telegram mirrors:

 First, 10+ million addresses do not fit the definition of "mirrors" simply because most of them have no trace of Telegram.
 It is like bombing Voronezh, because somewhere in the city a terrorist is hiding.

 If you use Digital Ocean or AWS (yes, they are affected too), and want to reach the good people of Russia, make sure to test your ip address on Is it blocked in Russia.
 For now, this blog is not available in Russia.
 The solution I am considering is to create a new DO droplet, and hopefully they'll assign me a non-blocked ip address.
 Another solution was pointed out in the article's comments.
 Someone shared a link to make an appeal for the government to unblock your website.

-The writer of these thruthful lines, would have to work on his Russian to make a compelling appeal.
+The writer of these truthful lines, would have to work on his Russian to make a compelling appeal.